blsouthcott/top-tracks-hub/README.md

 # scrape-top-tracks
-Scrapes recommended tracks from music review sites, currently just Pitchfork, and adds them to your Spotify playlist.
+Provides tracks recommended tracks from music review sites such as Pitchfork and allows you to add them to your Spotify playlist.
+Also allows you to view your top tracks and artists.

 ## Demo
 Click [here](https://youtu.be/DSUNz7GJ_nQa) to see a demo of this project!